sourcegraph/handbook/content/sales/onboarding/quiz.md

 1. What does the [Sourcegraph browser extension](https://docs.sourcegraph.com/integration/browser_extension) do?
 1. Does Sourcegraph have an API?
 1. What is the fastest way for a developer to try Sourcegraph on their organization's internal code?
+1. What is monthly active user billing?
+How are users counted?